darichey/DataPrism/docs/_docs/guide/01_table_definitions.md

 # {{page.title}}

 The first thing you need when using DataPrism is a description of the table you are querying.
-There are theoretically many ways to define a table definition, but in 99% of cases, you're probably going to use some Higher Kinded Data (HKD) structure.
+You can express this as a Higher Kinded Data (HKD) structure.
 HKD is a normal `case class` where the type of each field is wrapped in a higher kinded type.

 Here's an example of some HKD.